RommelTJ/ml_learning/deep_learning_for_coders/lesson2/01_Lesson2.md

 - Regression = Predicts one or more numeric quantities, such as temperature or location.

 ## Validation Data Set

+When you train a model, you must always have a training set and a validation set, and must measure the accuracy of your model on the validation set.

+If you train for too long with not enough data, you will see accuracy getting worse due to over-fitting.

+A learner is something that contains your data and your architecture to figure out which parameters best match the labels in your function.
+`resnet34` is an architecture that is very good at image recognition.

 ## Epoch, metrics, error rate and accuracy
 ## Overfitting, training, validation and testing data set
 ## How to choose your training set